Skip to content

 Dairy plants rarely justify a full rip-and-replace.
 The skids, tanks and stainless steel are usually sound, and the constraint is the control layer.
 A useful way to prioritise an upgrade is by what carries the most regulatory and safety weight:

 1. Safety and food safety functions first.
-The pasteuriser divert interlock, its recorder and the raw/pasteurised separation logic.
-These are protective functions and they justify the highest design rigour, including a SIL assessment of the divert loop where warranted.
+The pasteuriser divert interlock, its recorder and the raw/pasteurised separation logic, which justify the highest design rigour, including a SIL assessment of the divert loop where warranted.

 2. Validated cleaning.
 Endpoint-driven CIP with per-cycle records and coverage verification, so cleaning is both effective and provable.